 The Placement and Cooperative Education Center links students and alumni with employers through job placement services and the Cooperative Education program.
 Cooperative Education allows students to obtain work experience while attending college by combining on-campus study with a planned, supervised and paying work experience related to the student's field of study.
 Information on resumé writing, interviewing skills, job search techniques and placement assistance is available for current students and alumni.

+Student Life

 The Student Life office helps students take advantage of the many opportunities and experiences that college has to offer.
 This office distributes the Student Handbook, which contains descriptions of campus clubs and organizations, explanations and references to all components of student life, and a calendar of major campus events.
+The Student Handbook also contains the Student Code of Conduct.
+Charges of code violations are heard and adjudicated in the office of Judicial Affairs.